mohanadelemary/airbnb-seattle-analysis/README.md

 # Airbnb Seattle Dataset Analysis

 ## Overview
-This project focuses on analyzing the Airbnb Seattle dataset to uncover factors that influence nightly listing prices.
-Various machine learning techniques, such as feature correlation analysis, principal component analysis (PCA), and Lasso regression, were used to identify important features affecting the price.
+This project focuses on analyzing the Airbnb Seattle dataset to uncover trend and factors that influence nightly listing prices.
+Various machine learning techniques, such as feature correlation analysis, and Lasso regression, were used to identify important features affecting the price.

 ## Objective
 To determine the factors most correlated with predicting the listing nightly price in Seattle Airbnb listings.